Evolution Basin to Deer Meadow

 This was a long day on the trail with many variations in terrain.
 I started out the morning by crossing the Evolution Lake inlet, skipping across the rocks and heading toward Muir Pass and the sheltering stone hut at the top.

 But first I had to continue my journey through the Evolution Basin.
 The place continued to amaze.
 Every lake was more idyllic than the one before it.
 Seriously, this is some massively beautiful scenery.
-It’s hard to get here, about two (if you’re fast) or three days worth of hiking from any sort of civilization.
+It’s hard to get here — it takes about two (if you’re fast) or three days worth of hiking from any sort of civilization.
 Most people won’t ever see this with their own eyes.

 As I walked by Wanda Lake, named after John Muir’s eldest daughter, the need to go to the bathroom struck.
 Something fierce.
 I hadn’t had this particular urge since Vermilion Valley Resort, so I was past due for a visit to the loo.